Keeping on track

 Conditions, credit criteria and fees and charges apply, credit provided by Westpac Banking Corporation ABN 33 007 457 141 AFSL and Australian credit licence 233714.
 This information is general in nature and has been prepared without taking your objectives, needs and overall financial situation into account.
 For this reason, you should consider the appropriateness for the information to your own circumstances and, if necessary, seek appropriate professional advice.

-* Balance SmartPlan: Balance SmartPlan is currently available for all Westpac consumer credit cards.
+* Balance SmartPlan: Balance SmartPlan is currently available for eligible Westpac consumer credit cards.
 Fees may apply.
 You need to register for Online Banking before you can set up a SmartPlan.
 Read the .
 SmartPlan requires cardholders to make regular monthly payments for the full term and at the interest rate that applies when the SmartPlan is created.
 All payments made to your credit card account will be applied first to any SmartPlan instalments.
 Therefore, debts accruing a higher interest rate may be left unpaid during the SmartPlan term.
 Any balance transfer amounts on a SmartPlan must have a remaining term of between 3 and 36 months to be eligible for a SmartPlan.
 See for more details.
 SmartPlan cancellation takes up to 2 business days.
 When a SmartPlan ends, any remaining balance will revert to the variable annual interest rate for your balance type or special offer rate as applicable.
 Cardholders keep interest-free days (if applicable) after a balance transfer when you pay your monthly payment (being your SmartPlan repayments plus the minimum monthly repayment on your credit card account) SmartPlan repayment.

 ^ Autopay: A fixed dollar or percentage of your monthly credit card statement Closing Balance will be paid.
 If the Closing Balance is less than your nominated amount, only the Closing Balance will be paid.
 If your nominated amount falls below the Minimum Payment Due, Westpac will debit the Minimum Payment Due, which may not cover your SmartPlan Repayments due.
 Westpac Online Banking registration required.
 Refer to the Online Banking Terms and Conditions.
 Not applicable to Flex Card or in relation to PartPay Autopay.
 For more information on applicable Autopay preferences on Flex Card, refer to the .